ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.pacing_gain: The dynamic gain factor used to scale BBR.bw to produce C.pacing_rate.

-BBR.next_departure_time: The earliest pacing departure time for the next packet BBR schedules for transmission.

 BBR.StartupPacingGain: A constant specifying the minimum gain value for calculating the pacing rate that will allow the sending rate to double each